Image

 • Case selection and how to manage any potential complications

 This form of granularity occurs in healthcare products across healthcare sectors.
 In dental practice, a salesperson may be required to explain why a certain light-curing sequence matters.
 In diabetes management devices, support staff may need to cover the finer points of how an algorithm adjusts for varied meal timing and exercise.
-And all of this will need to be articulated clearly, confidently, and within regulatory boundaries, to customers who may themselves be specialists.
+And all of this will need to be articulated clearly, confidently, and within regulatory boundaries (to customers who may, themselves, be specialists).

 A card reading "Multimodal, immersive training builds readiness, credibility, and customer-facing confidence."What Are the Top 3 Key Product Training Risks in Healthcare?